juliendoutre/beagle/README.md

 This is a 170MBs corpus organized in 10 folders.
 Each file contains a web page tokenized contents.

+## Stop words

+The english stop words list we use (saved in `stop_words.json`) comes from this post : https://gist.github.com/sebleier/554280.

 ## TODO

-- get the stop words and remove them from the collection
 - stem/lemmatize the tokens
 - get the vocabulary
 - create a reversed index